-I am currently an Assistant Professor in Metrology at the Department of

-  Mechanical, Materials and Manufacturing Engineering, at the University of

-  Nottingham.
-My research interests are to investigate new optical techniques and

-  systems for 3D precision measurements.
+I am a Professor of Metrology at the Department of Mechanical, Materials and Manufacturing Engineering, at the University of Nottingham.
+My research interests are to investigate new optical techniques and systems for 3D precision measurements.

-  I am a physicist with a successful history of prestigious awards, including a

-  Marie Curie IEF Fellowship and my just ended Nottingham Advance Research

-  Fellowship, and with a strong record of leading contributions to several

-  forefront areas of experimental condensed matter physics, materials science,

-  atomic and optical physics, metrology and nanoscience.
+I am a physicist with a successful history of prestigious awards, including a Marie Curie IEF Fellowship and my just ended Nottingham Advance Research Fellowship, and with a strong record of leading contributions to several forefront areas of experimental condensed matter physics, materials science, atomic and optical physics, metrology and nanoscience.

 I received my PhD in 2007 under the joint supervision of Prof AM Cucolo at Salerno (Italy) and Prof MG Blamire at Cambridge (UK), with a dissertation entitled: "Andreev reflections and transport phenomena in superconductors at the interface with ferromagnets and normal metals".
 I was investigating the symmetry of the order parameter in unconventional and high temperature superconductors with point contact Andreev Reflection techniques.
 During my visit at Cambridge (Nov 05-Oct 06), I fabricated and characterised strongly ferromagnetic Josephson junctions, useful for applications to spintronics and quantum computing.
 Results from this last topic [Phys.Rev.Lett.
 97, 177003 (2006)] have attracted more than 100 citations.